WikiLeaks founder Assange appears confused at extradition hearing

 His detractors have painted him as a dangerous figure complicit in Russian efforts to undermine the West.

+WikiLeaks editor Kristinn Hrafnsson said the case should be thrown out immediately.

+“Not only is it illegal on the face of the treaty, the U.S. has conducted illegal operations against Assange and his lawyers which are the subject of a major investigation in Spain.”

-Reporting by Andrew MacAskill; Editing by Alistair Smout and Peter Graff
+Reporting by Andrew MacAskill; Editing by Mark Heinrich; Editing by Alistair Smout and Peter Graff/Mark Heinrich